 First, your business name should be representative of the brand image that you’re hoping to cultivate.
 Good branding can make your business more memorable and recognizable, which again, can help you to shine in a sea of competition.

 Your business name also matters for marketing.
-If you plan to set up a website, blog or social media accounts for instance, then it’s important to make sure that you’ll be able to secure domain names or usernames that match your business name.
+If you plan to set up a website, blog or social media account for instance, then it’s important to make sure that you’ll be able to secure domain names or usernames that match your business name.
 You’ll also need to verify that your business name is not already registered in your state and that there are no trademarks or copyrights in place that could bar you from using it.

-Step 3: Form the Business on Paper
+Step 3: Legally Form the Business

 Once you have a name, you’ll need to decide how to structure your new advisory business.
 There are several options to choose from, including: